 What To Expect From Your LANAP Treatment

-If you have been told that you are a fitting candidate for a LANAP treatment, or you simply want to know what the procedure involves, here we are going to look at what you should expect.
+If you have been told that you are a candidate for LANAP treatment, or you simply want to know what the procedure involves, we are going to look at what you should expect.

 Dr. Trujillo will begin by taking an x-ray of your mouth, seeing the location and extent of the problem.
-If LANAP is a suitable option after this, you will return later for the treatment.
+If LANAP is a suitable option, you will return later for the treatment.
 LANAP usually takes around two hours or less.
-Local anesthetic will be provided to ensure that any pain during the treatment is minimized.
-Only one side of your mouth can be treated per session, so if both sides are affected, you may need to return again.
+A local anesthetic will be provided to ensure that any pain during the treatment is minimized.
+Only one side of your mouth can be treated per session, so if both sides need treatment, you may need to return.

 Following The LANAP Procedure

 You may experience some minor bleeding or swelling, but complications are rare.
-If you experience anything out-of-the-ordinary, it’s recommended you get in touch with your Phoenix Periodontist as soon as possible.
+If you experience anything out-of-the-ordinary, we recommend you get in touch with your Dr. Trujillo as soon as possible.

-Furthermore, to ensure that the results of the treatment last for as long as possible, it’s essential that you improve your oral hygiene routine and habits at home.
-If you’re not certain how to, ask Dr. Trujillo and they will be glad to offer clear advice that you can follow at home.
-Other recommendations may include sticking to a liquid diet and avoiding brushing the treated area for some time.
+To ensure that the results of the treatment last for as long as possible, it’s essential that you improve your oral hygiene routine and habits at home.
+If you’re not certain how to improve your dental hygiene, ask Dr. Trujillo and he will be happy to offer clear advice to follow at home.

-Get In Touch With Your Phoenix Periodontist Today
+Get In Touch With Your Dr. Trujillo Today

-If you’re concerned that you’re suffering from periodontitis or you want to know whether or you’re a good candidate for LANAP treatment in Phoenix, don’t hesitate to get in touch with us.
-We can arrange a consultation for you in no time, get a closer look, and, if you’re a good candidate, arrange treatment for as soon as possible.
-Periodontitis needs quick action, so it’s important to arrange treatment as soon as possible.
+If you’re concerned that you’re suffering from periodontitis or you want to know whether or you’re a good candidate for LANAP treatment, don’t hesitate to get in touch with us.
+We can arrange a consultation for you.
+If you’re a good candidate, we will arrange treatment as soon as possible.